wilmixjemin8/JDK1.0/README.md

 c) Supports    MVVVC like  Model   Framework.

-Advantages of  WSP MVVVC  Framework
+Advantages of  JDK MVVVC  Framework
 ----------------------------------------

 A)   It   focus   on  developers    to   learn  only   core  JDk1.0  Technology